akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 #### waiting-for-state-timeout reduced to 2s

 This has been reduced to speed up ShardCoordinator initialization in smaller clusters.
-The read from ddata is a ReadMajority, for small clusters (< majority-min-cap) every node needs to respond so is more likely to timeout if there are nodes restarting e.g. when there is a rolling re-deploy happening.
+The read from ddata is a ReadMajority.
+For small clusters (< majority-min-cap) every node needs to respond so it is more likely to timeout if there are nodes restarting, for example when there is a rolling re-deploy happening.

 #### Passivate idle entity